ReDI-School/nrw-data-analytics/Cheat Sheet for Data Analyst/README.md

 ## Roadmap

 * [X] Identify the most important topics in data analysis
-* [ ] A more detailed explanation of some important terms
+* [ ] More detailed explanations of some important terms
-* [ ] Add images to illustrate how to visualize the data
+* [ ] Add images to explain how to visualize the data
 * [ ] More clarification to determine the purpose of using any plot in any case of **Model Bucket**
+* [ ] Mention the data analyst responsibilities